Audi develops additive manufacturing production for tooling

 An additive manufactured auxiliary tool being fitted on production line machinery.
 Photo via Audi

 Audi’s Böllinger Höfe wishes to accelerate automotive production.
-With this new separate department which is totally focused on manufacturing tools to support production, Audi hopes that its employees will learn how to generate additive manufactured instrument.
+With this new separate department, which completely focuses on manufacturing tools to support production, Audi hopes that its employees will learn how to produce additive manufactured instrument.
 With four 3D printers operating in this area daily including systems from Ultimaker and MarkerBot, this new department is 3D printing casting molds and safety devices.

 “By establishing a separate specialist department for 3D printing, we are professionalizing this already successful project.
 Employees will be able to benefit from the experienced expert team and the custom auxiliary tools in the future.”, Helmut Stettner, Plant Director at the Audi plant in Neckarsulm